TheOld/vscode-fluent-ui/README.md

 ## Known bugs

-1. Sometimes you may have to run `> Fluent UI: Enable` twice for it to work.
+1. Sometimes when changing a setting (eg.: enabling compact mode) you may have to run `> Fluent UI: Enable` twice for it to work.
 2. Sometimes when changing from one project to another, the workbench will disable the theme/reset the UI to the original state.
 Closing VSCode then opening and re-applying seems to fix it.